automerge/automerge-classic/INTERNALS.md

 to the frontend state).

 **NB.
-This section describes the frontend/backend communication protocol used by the currently released version of Automerge (on the `master` branch).
+This section describes the frontend/backend communication protocol used by the currently released version of Automerge (on the `main` branch).
 An updated protocol has been implemented on the `performance` branch).**

 ### Change requests